Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-17.md

-# Day 17 - Summer Training Report
+# Day 17 - Summer Training Daily Diary

-# Logistic Regression for Classification
+## Training Domain

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python
+**Artificial Intelligence & Machine Learning (AI & ML) using Python**

 ---

 ## Objective

-The objective of today's session was to understand Logistic Regression as a supervised Machine Learning algorithm for classification problems.
-The session focused on building Binary and Multiclass Classification models, evaluating model performance using different metrics, interpreting confusion matrices and classification reports, and comparing different classification approaches using the Titanic dataset.
+Today's session introduced Logistic Regression, a supervised Machine Learning algorithm used for classification problems.
+The main focus was on building Binary and Multiclass Classification models, evaluating their performance using different metrics, and understanding how Logistic Regression can be applied to real-world datasets like Titanic.

 ---

+## Tasks Assigned by the Industry Expert

+The following tasks were assigned during today's training session:

+1. Understand the basics of Logistic Regression.
+2. Build a Binary Classification model using the Titanic dataset.
+3. Evaluate the model using different classification metrics.
+4. Develop a Multiclass Classification model.
+5. Compare Binary and Multiclass Logistic Regression.
+6. Improve model performance by experimenting with different features and prediction thresholds.

+---

+## Work Performed

+During the practical session, I completed the following activities:

+- Loaded and explored the Titanic dataset using Pandas.
+- Selected suitable input features and target variables for classification.
+- Split the dataset into training and testing sets.
+- Built and trained a Binary Logistic Regression model to predict passenger survival.
+- Generated predictions for the testing dataset.
+- Evaluated the model using Accuracy, Confusion Matrix, and Classification Report.
+- Built a Multiclass Logistic Regression model to predict passenger class.
+- Compared the performance of Binary and Multiclass Classification models.
+- Added the **Pclass** feature to observe its effect on prediction accuracy.
+- Used `predict_proba()` to experiment with different probability thresholds.
+- Analyzed how changing the decision threshold affected model predictions and the confusion matrix.

+---

 ## Topics Covered

-### 1. Introduction to Logistic Regression
+### Introduction to Logistic Regression

-- Understanding Logistic Regression as a supervised Machine Learning algorithm.
+- Logistic Regression as a supervised Machine Learning algorithm.
 - Difference between Regression and Classification problems.
 - Binary Classification and Multiclass Classification.
-- Applications of Logistic Regression in Machine Learning.
+- Applications of Logistic Regression.

-### 2. Binary Classification
+### Binary Classification
 - Predicting passenger survival using the Titanic dataset.
 - Selecting input features and target variable.
-- Splitting the dataset into training and testing sets.
+- Splitting data into training and testing sets.
 - Training the Logistic Regression model.
-- Generating predictions for unseen data.
+- Making predictions on unseen data.

-### 3. Model Evaluation
+### Model Evaluation
 - Calculating model accuracy.
 - Understanding the Confusion Matrix.
 - Interpreting: